 Statement as issued Monday by Grace College:

-Grace College and Seminary is an evangelical Christian community of higher education which offers undergraduate and graduate degrees and applies biblical values in strengthening character, sharpening competence, and preparing for service.
-The Seminary is conservative, evangelical, and has a rich tradition of sound biblical education that prepares men and women for both local and global church ministry.
-All of the institution’s academic, residential, athletic, and social priorities are designed to encourage intellectual and spiritual growth in a supportive campus community.
-Grace College also offers convenient and flexible online and hybrid-online graduate degrees and an on-campus or online degree completion program.
-The newest initiative—Grace College Weber School—is a highly-affordable, easily-accessible two-year degree program in Fort Wayne and Indianapolis.
-Grace has historically been among the top schools of its size and listed in U.S. News & World Report as one of America’s Best Colleges.
-The Princeton Review has regularly awarded it the title of a “Best Midwestern College.”
+Grace College and Seminary is an evangelical Christian community of higher education that offers undergraduate and graduate degrees and applies biblical values in strengthening character, sharpening competence and preparing for service.
+Grace College also offers flexible online graduate degrees, on-campus and online degree completion programs, and highly affordable, easily accessible two-year degree programs in Fort Wayne and Indianapolis.
 The 180-acre main campus is located in the historic resort town of Winona Lake, near Warsaw, Indiana.